Table of Contents

 Transvaginal Ultrasonography for Postmenopausal Bleeding

 The aim of transvaginal ultrasonography is to assess the thickness of the endometrium.
-An endometrial thickness in a postmenopausal woman that is 4 mm or less excludes an endometrial pathology as the etiology of postmenopausal bleeding and makes endometrial sampling unnecessary.
+Endometrial thickness in a postmenopausal woman that is 4 mm or less excludes an endometrial pathology as the etiology of postmenopausal bleeding and makes endometrial sampling unnecessary.

 When performing transvaginal ultrasonography, it is important to determine the estimated risk of endometrial cancer in the woman before performing the imaging study.
 The risk of endometrial carcinoma in a woman with postmenopausal bleeding is significantly higher compared to the general healthy population.